Basic File I/O in Python

 .txtor.csvfiles) - Binary files: Store data in a format meant for computers, not humans (like images or audio files)

-For now, we’ll focus on text files.
-They’re the easiest to start with and cover most beginner needs.
+We'll focus on text files for now, as they're the easiest to start with and cover most beginner needs.

 .txt— Plain text files (notes, lists, etc.).csv— Comma-separated values, often used for spreadsheets or simple databases